 Hosted by the Southeastern Louisiana University Police Department

 Law Enforcement Grant Writing 101 is being offered in Hammond, Louisiana in July.
 Join us at Southeastern Louisiana State University for this two-day course that will prepare you to write winning grant applications for equipment, technology, training, personnel, Police K9, and more.
-Group rates and early registration discounts are available.
+Group rates are available.

 July 10-11, 2023

 303 Union Avenue

 This course is specifically designed for law enforcement and the grants that they will go after.
 It emphasizes a systematic approach to grant preparation, including the collection and organization of agency data, proactive grant opportunity identification, grant announcement dissection, and structured writing.
 High quality state and federal grant application examples are presented in this course.
 A preview of the course materials including a schedule with a topical outline is provided below.
 Can’t make it to Hammond?
 Register for the live virtual version of this course and take it from anywhere.